danielcbit/apcctrl/doc/manual/manual.rst

 at the "Shutdown grace delay".

-If you experienced so problems with the above testing procedures, or if you are porting apcupsd to another system, or you are simply curious, you may want to know exactly what is going on during the shutdown process.
+If you experienced so problems with the above testing procedures, or if you are porting apcctrl to another system, or you are simply curious, you may want to know exactly what is going on during the shutdown process.
 If so, please see the `Shutdown Sequence`_ section of this manual.